madarasz/always-be-running/readme.md

         gulp

 5. Configure the settings of your local environment.
 Rename the **.example.env** file to **.env**.
-Edit the DB settings to connect to your locally running DB. *Ask the main dev (madarasz / Necro) for NetrunnerDB and Google API keys*.
-Everything else should be fine.
+Edit the DB settings to connect to your locally running DB. *Ask the main dev (madarasz / Necro) for NetrunnerDB keys*.
+Google API keys, you can create yourself.
 6. Prepare ID icons by running this script (downloads from NetrunnerDB, run it regularly)

         ./get_id_images.sh